 Some users may have very complex needs for presenting subscription information to customers.
 The out-of-the-box product page may not fit with a user's website branding, for example.
 Or, users may need to integrate Recharge with an external platform that we don't support natively.
 This is where docs surrounding the topic of using a custom version of the platform via the Recharge API are useful.
 Using our docs, developers can build completely bespoke experiences for choosing and purchasing subscriptions, and also how customers manage their subscriptions.

 How it all comes together

 If you're new to Recharge, you can learn through our developer documentation how each piece of the platform interacts.
 See the API Endpoints articles to understand how each API resource can be used on their own to build custom functionality.

-Where can I find tutorials for achieving specific functionality on Recharge?
+Where can I find tutorials and code samples for achieving specific functionality on Recharge?